 Supporting R&D Innovation in Canada

 To accelerate the discovery of new medicines and vaccines, we make collaboration part of our business model.
-Partnering with academic researchers and public organisations is a key part of our research efforts and we have a range of projects in place to allow us to work with and support new projects that fall within the specific areas of science we are interested in exploring.
+Partnering with academic researchers and public organizations is a key part of our research efforts and we have a range of projects in place to allow us to work with and support new projects that fall within the specific areas of science we are interested in exploring.

 Sharing our research

 As part of our commitment to transparency, we are reporting the results of all our research, where the outcomes are perceived to be positive or negative.
-You can read more about this commitment here.